Tally Data Files

 What is Tally .TSF File?

-As discussed before, .TSF files are the temporary data files stored while using Tally accounting software.
+As discussed before, .TSF file extension are the temporary data files stored while using Tally data format.
 These .TSF files are stored before the .900 files processed for permanent storage.

 While using Tally ERP multi-user plans, the multiple users trying to use Tally account from different locations may sometimes try to write the same company data from multiple locations.
 This might lead to a clash between the users.
-This is where the .TSF files play a major role in storing the files temporarily, playing a very important role while performing entries and tasks on the Tally account simultaneously from different locations.
+This is where the tally file extension play a major role in storing the files temporarily, .TSF file playing a very important role while performing entries and tasks on the Tally account simultaneously from different locations.